Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Introduction

 Recall that given an isomorphic copy $G'$ of such a graph $G_n$, the original graph $G_n$ (i.e., along with its unique ordering) can be found in polynomial-time~\cite{L}.
 Furthermore, we show that the pre-image of each vertex of $G'$ in the graph $G_n$ (i.e., its index in the aforementioned ordering) can be found in time that is polylogarithmic in the size of the graph (see discussion in Section~\ref{local-so:sec}, culminating in Theorem~\ref{local-so4strong-construction:thm}). \footnote{The algorithm asserted above is said to perform {\em local self-ordering}\/ of $G'$ according to $G_n$.
 For $\phi(G')=G_n$, given a vertex $v$ in $G'$, this algorithm returns $\phi(v)$ in $\poly(\log n)$-time.
 In contrast, a {\em local reversed self-ordering}\/ algorithm is given a vertex $i\in[n]$ of $G_n$ and returns $\phi^{-1}(i)$.
 The second algorithm is also presented in Section~\ref{local-so:sec} (see Theorem~\ref{local-reversed-so:thm}). }

 We present two proofs of Theorem~\ref{main:ithm}.
-Loosely speaking, the first proof reduces to proving that a $2d$-regular $n$-vertex graph representing the action of $d$ permutations on $[n]$ is robustly self-ordered if the $n(n-1)$-vertex graph representing the action of these permutations on vertex-pairs is an expander.
-The graphs constructed in this proof are expanders, whereas the graphs constructed via by the second proof can be either expanders or consist of connected components of logarithmic size.
-More importantly, the graphs constructed in the second proof are couple with {\em local self-ordering and local reversed self-ordering algorithms}\/ (see Section~\ref{local-so:sec}).
+Loosely speaking, the first proof reduces to proving that a $2d$-regular $n$-vertex graph representing the action of $d$ permutations on $[n]$ is robustly self-ordered if the $2\cdot\binom{n}{2}$-vertex graph representing the action of these permutations on (ordered) vertex-pairs is an expander. \footnote{Here and throughout this paper, by {\em expander}\/ we mean families of bounded-degree graphs that have constant expansion (cf., e.g.,~\cite{HLW}).} The graphs constructed in this proof are expanders, whereas the graphs constructed via by the second proof can be either expanders or consist of connected components of logarithmic size.
+More importantly, the graphs constructed in the second proof are coupled with {\em local self-ordering and local reversed self-ordering algorithms}\/ (see Section~\ref{local-so:sec}).
 The second proof proceeds in three steps, starting from the mere existence of robustly self-ordered bounded-degree $\ell$-vertex graphs, which yields a construction that runs in $\poly(\ell^\ell)$-time.
 Next, a $\poly(n)$-time construction of $n$-vertex graphs is obtained by using the former graphs as small subgraphs (of $o(\log n)$-size).
 Lastly, strong (a.k.a local) constructability is obtained in an analogous manner.
 For more details, see Section~\ref{techniques:sec}.

 We demonstrate that robustly self-ordered bounded-degree graphs are useful towards obtaining lower bounds on the query complexity of testing graph properties in the bounded-degree graph model.
 Specifically, we use these graphs as a key ingredient in a general methodology of transporting lower bounds regarding testing binary strings to lower bounds regarding testing graph properties in the bounded-degree graph model.
-In particular, using the methodology, we prove the following two results. \BE \item A {\em subexponential separation between the complexities of testing and tolerant testing of graph properties in the bounded-degree graph model}; that is, for some constant $c>0$, the query complexity of tolerant testing is at least $\exp(q^c)$, where $q$ is the query complexity of standard testing.
+In particular, using the methodology, we prove the following two results. \BE \item A {\em subexponential separation between the query complexities of testing and tolerant testing of graph properties in the bounded-degree graph model}; that is, for some constant $c>0$, the query complexity of tolerant testing is at least $\exp(q^c)$, where $q$ is the query complexity of standard testing.